gom9000/gos-music-suite/README.md

 Personal hub of music-related repositories, organized by category.

 This suite represents the fusion of my digital workbench and my musical inclination.<br/>
 The projects collected here range from bare-metal firmware designed to make vintage hardware sing, to custom-built boxes for the stage.
-Alongside completed instruments ready for the gig, there are transcriptions in progress and sawdast of MIDI messages.
+Alongside completed instruments ready for the gig, there are transcriptions in progress and sawdust of MIDI messages.

 ---